STORYMIRROR

 William agreed.

-Mr. Kapoor instructed William to meet him downstairs in the next couple of minutes.
+Abhishek instructed William to meet him downstairs in the next couple of minutes.

 The lead worked very well.
 The police raided the Volga restaurant and apprehended Ajay Singh, main culprit in the national scam of money laundering for political leaders and business tycoons.
-Mr. Kapoor was appreciated by print and electronic media for doing a brilliant job.
+Mr. Thukral was appreciated by print and electronic media for doing a brilliant job.

-Mr. Kapoor enquired William, "Did you talk about the lead to Veeir?"
+Abhishek enquired William, “Did you talk about the lead to Veeir?”

-William surprisingly said, "Standing on the door of your house, I was thinking about how to reach out to you.
-I didn't even speak a word and Veeir said that he would update you."
+William surprisingly said, “Standing on the door of your house, I was thinking about how to reach out to you.
+I didn't even speak a word and Veeir said that he would update you.

 William nonchalantly said, “Perhaps he read my mind or expression.”

-Mr. Kapoor was bewildered how did Veeir know what William wanted to share with him.
+Abhishek was bewildered how did Veeir know what William wanted to share with him.

-He asked Veeir, "Son, did William disclose the lead to you?"
+Abhishek asked Veeir, “Son, did William disclose the lead to you?”

 “Dad, I can read people’s minds.
 I wasn't sure how to discuss this with you.”